Skip to main content

 Sustainable by nature, timeless by design

-Aamraya comes from the Sanskrit word Āmrathe mango tree, the home of the gods, a timeless symbol of abundance and shelter, of unity and sustainability.
-The double 'a' slows the sound, deepens the root, and reminds us that beauty is not rushed — it is nurtured, season by season, hand by hand.
-In Sanskrit, –aya evokes a path, a movement, a way of being.
+Aamraya comes from the Sanskrit words Āmrathe mango tree, revered as the abode of the gods, a timeless symbol of abundance, shelter, unity and sustainability, and –aya which evokes a path, a movement, a way of being.
+The double 'a' at the beginning of the word slows the sound, deepens the root, and reminds us that true beauty cannot be rushed — it is nurtured, season by season, unfolding gracefully over time.

-At Aamraya, we walk this slow path: where artisan families carry forward their heritage through traditional Indian craftsmanship; where fashion is not fleeting but enduring; where fairness and sustainability are not trends but truths; and where every piece is shaped by the souls and stories of the people who create it.
+At Aamraya, we walk this slow and mindful path - one shaped by generations of Indian artisan families.
+A path where fashion is not fleeting but enduring, where values of fairness and sustainability are not trends but truths and where each piece carries the soul and stories of the hands that craft it.

-By choosing Aamraya, you become part of this cycle — celebrating traditional craftsmanship, choosing quality over excess, and nurturing a more connected, sustainable future.
-For just as the mango tree offers shade and fruit without asking in return, we believe fashion can be abundant yet responsible, beautiful yet enduring, deeply Indian yet universal.
+Choosing Aamraya means joining this virtuous cycle.
+You support traditional craftsmanship, favour quality over excess, and help shape a cleaner, more thoughtful future.
+Just as the mango tree offers fruit and shade without asking in return, Aamraya delivers fashion that is beautiful and enduring, deeply Indian yet truly universal.

 Shop